-A person who snorts cocaine through the nose can get nosebleeds.
-He can even lose his sense of smell.
-His nose may be runny all the time, like he always has a cold.
+People who snort cocaine through the nose can get nosebleeds.
+They can even lose their sense of smell.
+Their nose may be runny all the time, like they always have a cold.

-A person who injects (shoots up) cocaine will have marks where the needle went in, usually on his arms.
+People who inject (shoot up) cocaine will have marks where the needle went in, usually on their arms.